Hyperspectral Image Generation with Unmixing Guided Diffusion Model: Experiments

 We use Indianpines, KSC, Pavia, PaviaU, and Salinas to showcase the generation results.
 (1) \emph{Indianpines} contains an image scene with spatial size $145\times145$ and 220 bands, covering a wavelength range of $[104-108], [150-163], 220$ nm, having 16 classes.
 The Band 46,17,11 from the data are chosen for pseudo-color visualization.
 (2) \emph{KSC} contains an image scene with spatial size $512\times614$ and 176 bands, covering a wavelength range of 400 - 2500 nm, having 13 classes.
 The Band 28,9,10 from the data are chosen for pseudo-color visualization.
 (3) \emph{Pavia} contains an image scene with spatial size $1093\times715$ and 102 bands, having 9 classes.
 The Band 46,27,10 from the data are chosen for pseudo-color visualization.
 (4) \emph{PaviaU} contains an image scene with spatial size $610\times340$ and 103 bands, having 9 classes.
 The Band 46,27,10 from the data are chosen for pseudo-color visualization.
 (5) \emph{Salinas} contains an image scene with spatial size $512\times217$ and 204 bands, covering a wavelength range of $[104-108], [150-163], 220$ nm, having 16 classes.
 The Band 36,17,11 from the data are chosen for pseudo-color visualization.

-HUD will be compared with the following models: VAE, GAN \cite{gulrajani2017improved}, and MPRNet \cite{Zamir_2021_CVPR}.
-As there are currently no unconditional hyperspectral image generation algorithms, we adapted the classic models VAE and GAN from RGB generation tasks.
+HUD will be compared with the following models: VAE, GAN \cite{gulrajani2017improved}, MPRNet \cite{Zamir_2021_CVPR}, UD \cite{10591708} and UBF \cite{Yu_2024_CVPR}.
+As there are few hyperspectral image generation algorithms, we adapted the classic models VAE and GAN from RGB generation tasks.
 Their first convolutional layer, usually a 1x1 conv layer, is resized according to the dimensions of the dataset.
 The other structures remain unchanged.
 We also evaluate the generation performance of MPRNet, a state-of-the-art hyperspectral image generation model, but it requires RGB images as conditions.
 Following the original paper, we directly input the pseudo RGB images to MPRNet.
+We also compare with UD and UBF, which are the state-of-the-art diffusion based generation models for hyperspectral images.
+The implementation of these models is based on the official code.
+We \emph{only} change the dataloaders according to the datasets, and the structures and hyperparameters remain unchanged.

-The UAE of HUD is initialized separately for each dataset, and the dimensionality of \(Z\) is determined by the number of categories in the dataset.
+The UAE module is initialized separately for each dataset, and the dimensionality of \(Z\) is determined by the number of categories in the dataset.
 The UAE is pretrained and does not participate in the training of the diffusion model.
 The time steps of the diffusion model are set to 1000.
 Except for the downsampling layer, the structures and hyperparameters of VAE, GAN, and MPRNet are set according to the original papers.
 All models are trained on a 4090 GPU.
-Although we designed the UAE to reduce the computational load of HUD, it still cannot generate full-sized hyperspectral images.
-Additionally, the comparison algorithms also fail to generate complete images.
-Therefore, during training, we randomly crop 32x32 overlapping sub-images from the original image as training samples, and the generation process also produces 32x32 images.
+We randomly crop 32x32 overlapping sub-images from the original image as training samples.